 Ever since I uploaded my big green post, life has opened back up and I’m grateful.
 What I remembered–and it shouldn’t have taken so long to recall this fact–is that my adoration of strangers does not preclude other sorts of communion.
 Also I forgot my most ardent belief: we are all cousins.

 The cousin dynamic is my favorite model of human relationship, because it implies an innate connection that, as my shrink puts it, “does not affect the matrix of your life.”
-Parents and siblings and children can fuck you up, while resonating with a cousin just lends life an extra glow.
+Parents and siblings and children can fuck you up, but a cousin just lends life an extra glow.
 And if you don’t resonate, it’s no skin off anyone’s back.
-You just wave across a room and leave it at that.
+You wave across a room and leave it at that.

 Insisting on a 1am appointment (S&S readers know I’m an obsessively early riser), Martine slid up to an all-night diner in a silver stretch limousine from which she emerged, impossibly tall and thin, in a swirl of blue robes and long silver plaits.